 Pediatric Craniofacial Surgeons Do More Than Just Surgery

 Not all craniofacial anomalies require invasive surgery.
 Depending on the child’s needs, some conditions can be treated with minimally invasive procedures, starting as early as a few weeks after birth.
 Even large cleft lips and cleft palates can benefit from nasoalveolar molding (NAM).
 Similar to a dental retainer, these mouth devices help direct the growth of the gums and palate, closing the separation that occurs without surgery.

 Similarly, infants with ear deformities often do not need surgery, but can instead undergo ear molding.
 Like an orthodontist uses braces to align teeth, our craniofacial surgeons specialize in using ear molds as braces for the ears.

-In addition to treating these craniofacial abnormalities, our Austin surgeons address significant skin issues, such as giant congenital nevi, cystic lesions, scar deformities, moles and keloids.
+In addition to treating these craniofacial abnormalities, our surgeons address significant skin issues, such as giant congenital nevi, cystic lesions, scar deformities, moles and keloids.

 Regardless of the scope of the child’s condition, our pediatric plastic surgeons provide comprehensive care to help the child heal and reduce the physical, emotional and social impact of their congenital condition.

-Pediatric Craniofacial Surgeons in Austin
+Pediatric Craniofacial Surgeons

 If your child has a craniofacial anomaly, seek the best care possible with our doctors at Wellspring Craniofacial Group.
-Contact our office in Austin today at (512) 600-2888 to schedule your child’s initial consultation with a pediatric craniofacial surgeon.
+Contact our office today at (512) 600-2888 to schedule your child’s initial consultation with a pediatric craniofacial surgeon.